Handbooks and magazines

 The Forestry Commission publish a wide range of books, reports and leaflets covering all aspects of forestry.
 These include information about grants, about felling regulations, and about tree diseases.
 They are nearly all either available on-line, or free, or both. .They are mostly geared towards commercial foresters, but many of these are also useful for the smaller woodland owner.

-A bi-monthly magazine which can be obtained by subscription – £19.50 for six issues, which we currently offer free to our new owners for the first year.
+A regular magazine which can be obtained by subscription – £20 per year for four issues, which we currently offer free to our new owners for the first year.
 This is a lively up-to-date commentary on all developments in the woodland world.
 It particularly features the work and activities of non-professionals, and explores aspects of woodland crafts, woodland management, wildlife, and ways of enjoying the woods more.

 Bushcraft Magazine– re-connecting to the Landscape